-The LGP will check that no problems are caused by any default WLE and then list any Latin script-specific WLEs, if, for example, some code point may only occur in certain positions in a label, or may only occur together with certain other code points or ranges of code points.
+The LGP will check that no problems are caused by any default WLE and then list any Latin script-specific WLEs, if, for example, some code point may only occur in certain positions in a label (German ß would be mid-label or label-final only), or may only occur together with certain other code points or ranges of code points.
 This situation will be represented in an XML file.